-- Gloucester is home to world leading advanced engineering companies providing cutting edge technical products and services e.g. Prima Dental - Gloucester has the headquarters of EDF Energy, one of the largest energy companies in the UK - The City supports a growing cluster of information security, web hosting, CAD/CAM development, defence communications and security, ICT infrastructure development and IT content management businesses - The City has a strong independent retail and leisure sector with over 100 independent city centre shops - Gloucester attracts 5.9 million visitor trips each year.
+- Gloucester is home to world leading advanced engineering companies providing cutting edge technical products and services e.g. Prima Dental - Gloucester has a strong finance and insurance cluster including being the location for the HQ of the specialist insurance company Ecclesiastical Insurance Group - Gloucester has the headquarters of EDF Energy, one of the largest energy companies in the UK - The City supports a growing cluster of information security, web hosting, CAD/CAM development, defence communications and security, ICT infrastructure development and IT content management businesses - The City has a strong independent retail and leisure sector with over 100 independent city centre shops - Gloucester attracts 5.9 million visitor trips each year.
 Annually, visitor spend is £207 million - The City's physical regeneration continues apace, having secured over £700 million of private sector investment, and Objective 7 of the Council's 2016 Regeneration and Economic Development Strategy is to 'Recognise and Improve the City's cultural offer, hand in hand with the successful regeneration of the city'.